DeVoncs/Arduino_thermometer_humidity-meter/README.md

-# My project is a thermometer and humidity meter made on Arduino R3.
+# My project is a thermometer and humidity

 # It works in Polish, English, and German.
 The selection is made by pressing one of three buttons.

 Measurements are taken using a DHT11 sensor.

 The result is displayed on a 16x2 LCD without I2C, and the display brightness is adjusted using a potentiometer.

+# Device

+Arduino Uno R3

+16x2 LCD without I2C

+Potentiometer

+Resistor

+DHT11 sensor

 # CODE
 #include <Arduino.h>

 #include <LiquidCrystal.h>

 #include <DHT.h>

 #include <OneWire.h>

 #define DHTPIN 13